erikaheidi/dynacover/README.md

 ### 7. Set Up Crontab (Optional)

 For this to be completely dynamic and update frequently, you'll need to include the script to your Crontab or equivalent.
+First make sure you set up the `default_template` config parameter in the `dynacover` script to your preferred template.
+By default, this is `app/Resources/templates/cover_basic.json`.

 To open the current user's crontab, run: